uloga/decorator/README.md

 Freebies:
 ------
-Some freebies included for now, more free templates soon, all of the upcoming templates will be fully angular.js supported
+Some freebies included for now, more free templates soon.
+All of the upcoming templates will be fully angular.js supported

 | Screenshot    | Description  | Demo
 |:------------- |:-------------|:-----|